 Many travellers who haven’t stayed in hostels before often ask what is the difference between hostels and hotels?
-Guest blogger Jenna tries to dispel a few myths and suggest the advantages of hostels over hotels here.
+Guest blogger Jenna explores the great hostels vs hotels debate and tries to dispel a few myths along the way by offering five advantages of hostels over hotels.

 5 Reasons Hostels are Better than Hotels

 When I booked my weekend trip to the Amalfi Coast as a Florence study abroad student, I figured I was making the obvious choice when I chose a hotel instead of a hostel.
 The idea of a hostel brought forth horrific film images of dingy basements, fake blood, and conniving Europeans.

 However, upon stepping into a dingy econo-lodge reminiscent motel, equipped with stray hairs and sour milk, it quickly became apparent which was the better choice, especially when checking out the modern, chic, and youth-friendly hostel down the road.

 As in all situations, one isn’t always better than the other, however when it comes to backpacking, hostels are bound to be your better bet with a little bit of background research beforehand.